rehierl/abstract-properties/readme.md

 of isomorphismen) which are provided in an attempt to explain the same "thing" from different angles.
 The intent of this is an attempt to highlight the underlying structure (i.e. the common patterns).
-All of that can be understood to peak in the length-based (scopes) and the level-based (context) encodings of a tree, both of which can be understood as being dual to each other.
+All of that can be understood to peak in the length-based (scopes) and the level-based (context) encoding of a tree, both of which can be understood as dual to each other.